-Important: Due to the current situation in connection with the spread of the coronavirus, authorities and public institutions are only accessible to a limited extent.
+Important: Due to the current situation in connection with the spread of the COVID-19, authorities and public institutions are only accessible to a limited extent.
 Nevertheless, temporary regulations apply to ensure that residence law matters can be handled the best way possible.
-You can find out what these special regulations mean for you here.
+Here you can find out what these special regulations mean for you.

-1. I have submitted a visa application for the purpose of taking up employment to the German embassy or consulate prior to the Corona measures.
+1. I have submitted a visa application for the purpose of taking up employment to the German embassy or consulate prior to the COVID-19 measures being put into place.
 In the meantime, the embassy or consulate has been closed to the public or can only be reached to a limited extent and I am not receiving any feedback on my application.
 What can I do?

 Currently, you should expect that the processing of your visa application will take longer.
 Therefore, please inform yourself about current developments on the website of your competent German embassy or consulate.